Skip to main content

 Fully Licensed Facility

-2. Medical and Psychiatric Oversight
+How Is Medical and Psychiatric Oversight Structured at Jintara.

 On-site clinical operations are led by Khun Khwan, Head Nurse and Operations Manager, who runs the 24/7 awake nursing rota and co-signs hospital referrals.
 Jintara holds formal medical care agreements with two partner hospitals in Chiang Mai, dated February 2026 and May 2025 respectively, both compliant with the Thai Personal Data Protection Act (PDPA 2562/2019).
 The medical-oversight approach follows NIAAA guidelines on medically supervised detoxification.